-Exit interviews are a formal meeting with employees who are exiting the business with the purpose of gaining feedback as to their reasons for resigning and also solicit suggestions on organisational improvement.
+Exit interviews are formal meetings with employees exiting the business to gain feedback on their reasons for resigning and also solicit suggestions on organisational improvement.

 Whilst the temptation is to 'simply move on' from an employee who leaves the business, most HR experts agree that making a policy of conducting exit interviews is an invaluable investment for business owners and managers.

-If done well, exit interviews can provide massive insights into how well the organisation is performing as well as identify issues in the business, early, before they cause too much damage.
+If done well, exit interviews can provide tremendous insights into how well the organisation is performing and identify issues in the business early before they cause too much damage.

-Whilst, the majority of the time, you may get similar reasons for leaving which are not possible to change (eg. seeking higher pay or hours of different rostered hours etc) you will find also that some feedback gems will appear in the mix.
-These provide the real value.
+Whilst, the majority of the time, you may get similar reasons for leaving which are not possible to change (e.g. seeking higher pay or hours of different rostered hours etc.), you will also find that some feedback gems will appear in the mix.
+These provide real value.

 1. Pre-book a Meeting.

-Once you get notice from an employee that he/she is resigning, acknowledge the resignation in writing and explain that you would like to book an exit interview.
-It’s always a good idea to book the exit interview as close to possible as their last day of work (taking into account any notice period).
+Once you get a notice from an employee that they are resigning, acknowledge the resignation in writing and explain that you would like to book an exit interview.
+It's always a good idea to book the exit interview as close to possible as their last day of work (considering any notice period).